The Perfect 2 Day Zagreb Itinerary

 Dolac Market is a great place to get a taste of local life and to truly experience an authentic side of Zagreb.

-After you’ve had your fill of the market, make your way toward the Upper Town, home to some of the best Zagreb attractions.
+After you’ve had your fill of the market, make your way toward the Upper Town for some sightseeing in Zagreb!
+The Upper Town is a major historic section of the city and home to some of the best Zagreb attractions.
 Simply cross over to Radićeva Street from Dolac Market and begin walking up the hill.
 On the way there, stop at Kamenita Vrata (Stone Gate), an important historic landmark that was once the gateway between the Upper and Lower Towns of Zagreb.

 After passing through the Stone Gate, make your way to Kavana Lav, a cult-favorite among Zagreb locals.
 This lovely cafe sits above the sidewalk and features a lovely sun-filled terrace.
 Take a break here and enjoy a cup of coffee the way the locals do (“kava s mlijekom” or coffee with milk) and a piece of their delicious homemade carrot cake.